MindPort-GmbH/VR-Builder-Community-Content/README.md

 ## Obsolete Content
 It can happen that older content is no longer compatible with VR Builder, due to updates in the main product.
 If a trivial update is required, maintainers will take care of it.
 If a more complex rework is needed, you will be notified so you can step in and solve the issue.
 Code that fails to compile will first be commented out and moved to an OBSOLETE folder, then deleted.

+Note that maintainers will only address compile errors and don't perform any testing on community features - if the code still compiles but doesn't work as intended anymore due to external updates, it's up to the community to fix the issue or notify the feature is obsolete.

 ## Submitting Content
 By default, this repository is protected, the only way to submit changes is by merging via [creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork), this is only intending to provide the best quality and add a security layer, we could detect and prevent new bugs, breaking functionalities and avoid violations to [code convention](#coding-conventions).